top of page

 In general a harder sponge has more spin and speed potential.
 But to activate that high potential a high arm acceleration and advanced technique level is required.
 Due to shorter dwell time a more frequent training is recommended to maintain the ball control.
 You have a very direct feeling and ball contact because the ball doesn't sink deep into the sponge.

 On the other side of the hardness range you find softer and more springy rubbers that offer lots of control due to longer dwell time.
-It is easier to play fast and spinny balls also with slower movements and weaker technique levels.
-Softer rubber also tend to give a louder accoustic feedback to the player.
+It is easier to play fast and spiny balls also with slower movements and weaker technique levels.
+Softer rubber also tend to give a louder acoustic feedback to the player.

 54°: Vega CHINA